KPS 9566: Character set 0x24/0xA4 (row number 4, Hangul jamo and leaders' names)

+Mapped to Private Use Area, shown simulated.

 Character set 0x25/0xA5 (row number 5, Cyrillic)

 This set includes both cases of 33 letters from the Cyrillic script, sufficient to write the modern Russian alphabet and Bulgarian alphabet, although other forms of Cyrillic require additional letters.

 Compare row 12 of KS X 1001 and row 7 of JIS X 0208, which use the same layout (but in a different row).